umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Structure-Error/index.md

 In order to fix this problem, you will have to decide which of the two colliding Document Types is the correct one.
 The error message will give you a lot of details you can use in your investigation:

   * The affected entity type (Document Type, Data Type, Member type, etc.)
-  * The `unique identifier` (alias)
+  * The alias of the entity which has duplicated `.uda` files
-  * A list of the files containing the same `unique identifier`
+  * A list of the files containing the same alias

 Let’s imagine that we have a project with two Umbraco Cloud environments (Development and Live) and a local environment.
-A Document Type has been created on Live and a Document Type with the same unique identifier has also been created on Development.
+A Document Type has been created on Live and a Document Type with the same alias has also been created on Development.

 ![Before extraction error](images/visualization1.png)